The Best Healthy Fats for Smoothies to Elevate Your Nutrition

 Why Healthy Fats Matter in Smoothies

-Adding fat to your smoothie isn’t just about taste it plays a key role in:
+Adding fat to your smoothie isn’t just about making it taste better; it actually changes how your body processes it.

-- Staying full longer: Fats slow digestion, helping you avoid a crash later
+- Helps you stay full longer: fats slow digestion, so you don’t crash an hour later

-- Boosting vitamin absorption: Fat helps your body absorb vitamins A, D, E, and K
+- Supports nutrient absorption: especially vitamins A, D, E, and K

-- Supporting brain and heart health: Especially from omega-3 rich seeds and oils
+- Supports brain and heart health: particularly from omega-3 sources like seeds

 Comments are closed